lenattimarta/BOW_rule_similarity/README.md

 ### General info
 This repository includes:
 - a Python notebook for the definition and application of the proposed rule similarity measure
-- examples of rulesets extracted from LLM (Logic Learning Machine) models trained on hearing screening data
+- two examples of rulesets extracted from LLM (Logic Learning Machine) models trained on synthetic hearing screening data
+- an example of synthetic dataset
+Note: The proposed examples are based on dummy data.
+Thus, results obtained with these rulesets will not coincide with published results on real data.

 ### Technologies
-Project is created with:
+Required libraries:
+- pandas
+- numpy
+- sklearn.metrics.pairwise
+- seaborn
+- matplotlib

 ### Notes
 The proposed code works with rules derived from LLM (Logic Learning Machine) models, but can be easily adapted to any other kind of machine learning classification methods that allows a rule extraction.